j20015798/Iot_Diffuser/README.md

 ![image](https://user-images.githubusercontent.com/72622577/148680425-32e9bac5-b509-49e4-a73d-785a20736ab9.png)

    Success!!
+### Set up the Relay Module

 ### Set up the diffuser

 1. Paste the automizer on the plastic without

    You should cut a circle with 1.3mm diameters one the plastic and make the automizer stick on it.

 ![image](https://user-images.githubusercontent.com/72622577/148680783-7a926702-0423-42a5-bb63-61bcc2e66c45.png)

 2. Put a sponge in the container

    Use a sponge to absorb the water our automizer needs.(I only use types to make it fixed haha.)

 ![image](https://user-images.githubusercontent.com/72622577/148680921-1def2e1b-2eef-4a07-8d7b-bc590900c8ce.png)

 3. Combination

    With the pumps elevated behind, we get a simple diffuser which can receive the essentail oils drip down!

 ![image](https://user-images.githubusercontent.com/72622577/148681032-403b8b95-ca19-46f5-bfa3-771dc77ab67e.png)

-### Other hardware part be like
+### Other hardware parts be like

 ![image](https://user-images.githubusercontent.com/72622577/148681286-78c96422-0c8b-4e5d-8725-ee8f5249b6f5.png)
 ![image](https://user-images.githubusercontent.com/72622577/148681396-d1a7ff37-6ac3-4e7e-be37-b2366b3a7b14.png)